RhombusSystems/rhombus-api-examples-javascript/README.md

-# Rhombus Identifier
+# Rhombus API Examples Javascript

 ## What is this
-Rhombus Identifier is a NodeJS server application written in Typescript that identifies objects in Rhombus Systems cameras using the Tensorflow COCO model.
-This is an example of how to use the [Rhombus API](https://apidocs.rhombussystems.com/reference).
-This is NOT a production ready example, it is for demonstrational purposes only

-The code demos how to send API requests to Rhombus using API token authentication and how to download VODs from Rhombus.
+This repo contains demo code samples in NodeJS using Javascript and Typescript that show how to use the [Rhombus API](https://apidocs.rhombussystems.com/reference).

+This repo uses [Rhombus Codegen](https://github.com/RhombusSystems/rhombus-api-examples-codegen) to interface with the API for many of its examples

 ## Installation

-1. Clone the repo with `git clone https://github.com/RhombusSystems/rhombus-api-examples-javascript`
-2. Run `curl https://raw.githubusercontent.com/RhombusSystems/rhombus-api-examples-codegen/main/install.sh | bash` in the root directory
-3. Run `npm install` in the root directory
-4. Create a `.env` file in the root source directory using the following structure (without the angle brackets)

-    API_KEY=<YOUR API KEY>

-    CAM_UUID=<YOUR CAMERA UUID>

-    CONNECTION_TYPE=<WAN OR LAN>

-NOTE: CONNECTION_TYPE param is optional, but it will specify whether to use a WAN or LAN connection from the camera to download the VODs.
-It is by default LAN and unless the NodeJS server is running on a separate wifi from the camera, which would be very unlikely...

-5. Run the app using `npm run start`
+For instructions of how to build and install, refer to the README.md in each of the module directories.
+You do not have to generate the RhombusTypescriptAPI for each of the examples, you only need to do this step once